 Any student may apply for Arts Awards in their residential college, using the application linked above.
 Application may be made three times each year.
 Students may apply in September for projects produced in the Fall semester, or that will be produced in the Spring semester prior to Spring Break.
 Students may apply in January for projects produced at any time during the Spring semester.
 Students may apply in April for projects produced the following year prior to Fall Break.
 A student may only serve as primary proposer for one project produced each term.
 A student may apply in the fall for both a fall project and an early spring project.
 If a student receives a fall award for an early spring project, that student may not apply in January for the late spring.

 All applicants should review the full information provided in the “CPA Guidelines.”
-The application deadline for spring 2017 is Monday, January 23, at 4 pm.
+The application deadline for early fall 2017 is Monday, April 3, at 4 pm.
 Applications will be accepted at this time for projects occurring anytime prior to summer recess.
 No late applications will be accepted.
 The online system turns off at the deadline.
-Notifications of awards will be made on Monday, February 6.
+Notifications of awards will be made on Friday, April 14.

 Before submitting an application, students should consult with their Head of College.
 They may also consult with other relevant faculty and administrators on campus.
 By submitting an application the Proposer attests that the proposed project consists of original work and that duplicate proposals are not being submitted to other residential colleges.
 Additional questions about eligibility may be directed to Heads of College.
 Applications can be submitted online here.

 Students applying for CPA Awards should remember the following:

 A. The project Treasurer must coordinate all finances for a Creative and Performing Arts project.

 B. The Treasurer must be a member of the sponsoring college.

 C. Only the Treasurer is allowed to submit reimbursement requests.